oidahdsah0/RCPSP-ProGen/README.md

 Project scheduling problem Instance generator for RCPSP/MRCPSP, matlab sersion, open source.

-First of all, please forgive my bad English, I'm just a programmer and researcher from China, you know what my native language is, haha.

 In view of the fact that the old ProGen program on the PSPLib official website has been around for some years, and there is almost no source code available for modification, I decided to use Matlab to implement the code in the paper by Kolisch, R., Sprecher, A. and Drexl, A.

 Once completed, we were able to drill down into a variety of RCPSP instances and use this to advance our research.